 As the weather turns cooler, visitors traveling to Spain in November will want to look for more cultural activities in lieu of lying on the beach.
 Despite the colder weather, though, there are still plenty of November events in Spain worth exploring on your trip.

 While iconic events like the Tomatina Tomato Fight or Pamplona Running of the Bulls take place earlier in the year, you can still expect to find religious, film, and jazz festivals in Madrid, Barcelona, and the outlying areas of the country throughout the month.

-Whether you head to the major cities like the capital, Madrid, or you head out to more remote, scenic destinations like Puerto de la Cruz in the Canary Islands, you're sure to find something exciting to do no matter where you go in Spain this November.
+Whether you head to the major cities like capital city Madrid, or you head out to more remote, scenic destinations like Puerto de la Cruz in the Canary Islands, you're sure to find something exciting to do no matter where you go in Spain this November.

 In Spain's capital city of Madrid, you'll have no problem finding things to do.
 Along with a vibrant nightlife scene and plenty of great foods to enjoy (the tapas scene here is unbeatable), the city bustles with annual events each November.

 Although considerably warmer than its centrally located counterpart, Barcelona has fewer events to enjoy this time of year.
 However, you could take advantage of the crisp fall weather by taking an art studio tour to explore the city's world-famous artist community.

-Among the many events throughout the area, you can take in a film festival and a jazz festival this month.
-One of the biggest jazz events in the world, the Voll-Damm International Jazz Festival will take place at various venues in Madrid from early October to late December.
-If you're looking for a way to escape one of November's rainy days, head over to the L'alternativa Independent Film Festival during mid-November to catch a screening of one of the latest European independent movies.
+One of the biggest jazz events in the world, the Voll-Damm International Jazz Festival will take place at various venues in Barcelona from early October through late December.
+If you're looking for a way to escape one of November's handful of rainy days, head over to the L'Alternativa Independent Film Festival (November 11–17, 2019) in mid-November to catch a screening of one of the latest and greatest independent European movies.

 Potes is a small town that is rarely on tourists' radar, but its Orujo Festival, taking place the second weekend of November 2019, is definitely worth checking out.